netgloo/benjamin/readme.md

 - Executed only once, when the website is loaded from the server.
 - Executed before any `ready` callback.
+- Only global version exists.

 ### Ready

 The page is ready.

 - Executed when the page is loaded form the server in the JQuery's document ready event (`$(document).ready`) and after the `display` callback when the page is changed client-side.
+- Executed also when browsing the history.
 - This is a good place for binding things on your document (e.g. using `$('.some-element').on(...)`).
+- Both global and per-page versions exists.
+The global one will be always executed first.

 <!--
 ### Before